Lake Bled is, without doubt, the most famous lake in Slovenia, but here are six scenic lakes in Slovenia for you to check out.

 Sadly it also became one of the most crowded.

-In 2018, the Slovenian locals began to complain about the crowds and traffic congestion which now begins as early as May each year.
+In 2018, the Slovenian locals complained about the crowds and traffic congestion, which now begins as early as May each year.

 If you want to avoid the crowds, Slovenia has many other beautiful lakes, and we chose six of them for you.

 Lake Bloke (Bloško Jezero)

 Another lake made by man, but it is located in the middle of pure nature.
 Locals decorated its shore with entertaining handmade wooden sculptures, which include bears.
 Not only sculptures, you can see live brown bears in the area, but don’t worry, they don’t mingle with visitors.
 You will have to use one of the several specialized observation sites.